frostx9/git-github/COLT/03_Marging_Branch/git_marge.md

 will us recursive marging.

-** Remember Recursive Marging will happen when main branch is ahead of second branch. and it will default editor to recursive marging.
+** Remember Recursive Marging will happen when main branch is ahead of second branch. and it will use default editor to recursive marging.

 git merge <branch name>